cunnie/writings/i_am_become_forever.md

 "That text was out-of-band; it never went through the cell tower.
-I can't communicate with you via cellphone voice because it would require passing through a cell tower, and that would reveal our hand."
+I can't communicate with you via cellphone voice because it would require passing through a cell tower, and that would show our hand."

 "What is our hand?
 That is, what's the plan?"